 - i.
 A map of the site, with sufficient information to locate it, that includes: the state, county, address, GPS coordinates for each corner of the plot (inclusive of the border rows of any sexually compatible plants); - ii.
 The location and the approximate number and/or acres of transgenic plants which were actually planted at the test site for each of the target proteins; - iii.
 The total acreage of the test plot (exclude border rows, if any); - iv.
-The distance from the genetically engineered plants to the nearest plants of the same crop which will be used for human consumption (i.e. smoking or chewing) or seed production.
-A survey should be done within the distance specified in the permit. - v.
-The actual planting date.
+The distance from the genetically engineered plants to the nearest plants of the same crop which will be used for food, feed, or seed production.
+A survey should be done within the 1⁄4 mile distance specified in the permit. - v.
+The actual planting date(s).